Providence Dog Bite Attorneys

 How Common Are Dog Bites In Providence, RI?

-Providence officials do not provide statistics on how many dog attacks happen in the city, but national statistics paint a sobering picture of how often these incidents occur.
-The American Veterinary Medical Association estimates that dogs bite approximately 4.5 million people in the United States each year.
-Around one in five cases require medical care.
+Providence officials do not provide statistics on the number of dog attacks in the city, but national statistics paint a sobering picture of the frequency of these incidents.

 Children are the most common victims.
 Their small size and fearless nature make them more likely to be attacked by a dog.
 They are also more likely to do things, such as scaring the dog, that provoke the dog to bite.